 Once you've completed your interview preparation, the next step is to ace the job interview itself.
 Whether you get offered the job depends largely on how you perform during the interview, so its imperative to make a great first impression on your hiring manager.

 It's not just what you do, it's also what you say, and how you say it.
-Read our tips on questions to ask in an interview below.
+Read our job interview tips on questions to ask in an interview below.

 The most important part of preparing for an interview is practicing how to answer interview questions you might be asked on the day.

 Knowing the most common types of job interview questions is an advantage - that way, you can craft your answers well in advance, and feel confident in your responses when the pressure is on.

 Our interview questions and answers guide will help you prepare for your next job interview.

 Have you ever wondered what behavioural interview questions (BIQs) are - and how to answer them?

 We’ve compiled the ultimate and definitive guide to help you respond to behavioral interview questions with ease in your next interview.